What To Know

-Let’s consider this in more detail to help you understand the concept better.
+Let’s consider the HDMI Black Level in more detail to help you understand the concept better.

 What Is HDMI Black Level?

-From gamers to people who watch movies on their TV, the concept of HDMI Black Level concerns everyone who has a Samsung TV and wants a clearer, crisper image.
-Every detail on the image you see or the video you are watching represents the manipulation of light.
+From gamers to people who watch movies on their TVs, the concept of HDMI Black Level concerns everyone who has a Samsung TV and wants a clearer, crisper image.
+Every detail in the image you see or the video you are watching represents the manipulation of light.

 The LEDs behind the screen that make up your screen can be managed to make what you are watching clearer.
 Things made too dark represent a unique message, and your TV screen should reflect that, or you may want the exact opposite.
 For example, if you are playing the cave missions from God of War, you know how irritating the dark can be, yet how meaningful blacks themselves are.

 In older TVs, the black part would appear dull and would dim out the whole experience.
-Samsung has introduced a new feature into its televisions: the HDMI black level.
-This technology aims to make sure the dark spots don’t appear unattractive but get optimized to reflect the visual quality and message that the image or video originally intended to reflect.
+Samsung has introduced a new feature to its televisions: the HDMI black level.
+This technology aims to ensure the dark spots don’t appear unattractive but get optimized to reflect the visual quality and message that the image or video originally intended to reflect.

 By combining HDMI technology and your television’s black levels, Samsung LED TVs have introduced a much broader range of blacks into the image.
 The idea is to refine the input through the immense potential offered by HDMIs and, therefore, improve the output.
 There are 105 different blacks that the combination has introduced, and the results are nothing short of astonishing.